Predicting Future Conditions

 To view predicted Condition Parameter data in the Graphing panel (if available):

-1. In the Explorer module, select the Section you want to examine.
+Select the Section you want to examine.

-To learn more, see Understanding Graphs.
+To learn more, see Graphing.